foliveira/blog/_posts/2017-04-19-hyperloglog.md

 excerpt: 'A problem that arises in some applications, mainly in data intensive ones, is how to properly keep track of distinct elements in a finite set and is of particular importance in database systems.'
 coverImage: '/assets/blog/hyperloglog/cover.jpg'
 date: '2017-04-19T00:00:00.000Z'
-author:
-  name: 'Fábio Oliveira'
+author: 'Fábio Oliveira'
-  picture: '/assets/blog/authors/fabio.jpeg'
-ogImage:
-  url: '/assets/blog/hyperloglog/cover.jpg'
+ogImage: '/assets/blog/hyperloglog/cover.jpg'
 ---
 A problem that arises in some applications, mainly in data intensive ones, is how to properly keep track of distinct elements in a finite set (e.g.: keeping track of unique visitors of a website or generating KPIs from real-time data) and is of particular importance in database systems.